Malaysia's Mahathir widens graft crackdown, seeks to cut national debt

 In a separate development, police on Tuesday raided five sites linked to Abdul Azeez Abdul Rahim, the former government-appointed chairman of Tabung Haji, a fund for Muslim pilgrims to Mecca, an MACC official told Reuters.

 A number of documents, jewellery and cash were confiscated, said the source, who declined to be identified due to the sensitivity of the issue.
-The Star newspaper reported on its website that the cash found totalled 120 million Malaysian ringgit ($30 million).
 Abdul Azeez Abdul Rahim was not immediately available for comment.

 Najib has consistently denied any wrongdoing at 1MDB.